ephios-dev/ephios/docs/user/events/signup_methods.rst

 No registration (disposition only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ability to sign up for this shift is disabled for all users, optionally a reason can be specified.
 Users can be added via the disposition.
-This registration procedure can be used e.g. for training courses, where the responsible persons send individual helpers and a self-registration is not intended.
+This signup method can be used e.g. for training courses, where the responsible persons send individual helpers and a self-registration is not intended.

 Linked to other shift
 ^^^^^^^^^^^^^^^^^^^^^

-With this registration method, it is not possible for volunteers to register; instead, the participants are mirrored from another shift.
+With this signup method, it is not possible for volunteers to register; instead, the participants are mirrored from another shift.
 The shift to mirror is selected in the settings.
 This registration procedure can be used, for example, for courses lasting several days, where registration is controlled via the first shift and the participants are automatically registered for all other days/shifts.

 Disposition
 ^^^^^^^^^^^